donmccurdy/three-to-cannon/README.md

 # three-to-cannon

-Convert a THREE.Mesh to a CANNON.Shape.
+Convert a THREE.Mesh to a CANNON.Shape, and optional optimizations with simplified shapes.

 ## Usage